barko/simple63/README.md

 Like Simple-8b technique described in that paper, Simple63 is a word-bounded, and (as the name suggests) is the result of adapting Simple-8b to work with OCaml's 63-bit integers.
-While using `int64` integer types would have been possible, the addtional boxing required to manipulate `int64`'s make this option unappealing.
+While using `int64` integer types would have been possible, the additional boxing required to manipulate `int64`'s make this option unappealing.

 Example usage: